 Total Dissolved Solids Calculator

-ChemistryCalculate Total Dissolved Solids (TDS) in water from electrical conductivity (EC) in μS/cm.
-Convert to mg/L, ppm and classify drinking water quality by WHO and BIS standards.
+ChemistryCalculate Total Dissolved Solids (TDS) in water from electrical conductivity (EC) in μS/cm, converting to mg/L, ppm, and a water quality class.

 TDS (mg/L)